Polymer Chemistry 2019

-Euro Scicon invites all the participants from all over the world to attend “3rd Edition of International Conference on Polymer Chemistry’’ during March 26-28 2018 at Vienna, Austria which includes prompt keynote presentations, Oral talks, Poster presentations, Workshops and Exhibitions.
+Euro Scicon invites all the participants from all over the world to attend “4th Edition of International Conference on Polymer Chemistry’’ during March 28-30 2019 at Rome, Italy which includes prompt keynote presentations, Oral talks, Poster presentations, Workshops and Exhibitions.

 Polymer Chemistry is the branch of chemistry that deals with large molecules made up of repeating units referred to as monomers.
 The scope of polymer chemistry extends from oligomers with only a few repeating units to high polymers with thousands or millions of repeating units.
 Polymer chemistry includes branches that mimic the divisions of the field of chemistry as a whole, with synthetic (preparation methods) and physical (property determination), biological (proteins, polysaccharides, and polynucleic acids), and analytical (qualitative and quantitative analysis) chemistry.
 Pre-existing polymers can also be modified by chemical means - including grafting or functionalization reactions.
 Polymerization and modification reactions can be employed to produce designer polymers as new materials with practically any desired properties